CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Preliminary Analysis and Motivations

 \subsection{Limited Supervision for GNNs in GAD Tasks}

-As a type of deep-learning model, a GNN's performance is highly correlated to the amount of labeled data provided for training.
-However, in real-world scenarios, supervised information (labels) can be very limited due to the great difficulty and high expense of annotation.
-For GAD tasks, this challenge is exacerbated by the naturally imbalanced class distribution, where our target of interest, i.e., anomalous nodes, are always the minority.
+GNNs' performance is highly correlated with the amount of labeled data provided for training.
+However, in real-world scenarios, supervised information (labels) is very limited due to the great difficulty and high expense of annotation.
+In GAD, this challenge is exacerbated by the naturally imbalanced class distribution, where our target of interest, i.e., anomalous nodes, are always the minority.
 We show the statistics of two real-world GAD datasets in Table \ref{tab:preli:ds_stat} as an example.
-Suppose $1\%$ of nodes can be annotated for training, the desired supervised information (labeled anomalies) remains scarce even for large-scale datasets.
+Suppose $1\%$ of nodes could be annotated for training, the desired supervised information (labeled anomalies) remains scarce even for large-scale datasets.
 For example, in DGraph, only around 155 anomalous nodes can be labeled for training in this case.
-In other words, GNNs can only learn very limited knowledge about anomalies from labeled training data, leading to inferior representations for GAD tasks.
+In other words, GNNs can only learn very limited knowledge about anomalies from labeled data, leading to inferior representations for GAD.

 On the other hand, many unlabeled nodes remain underutilized when training GNNs following standard semi-supervised learning paradigms \cite{gcn,gat}.
-To quantify this, \textbf{we define the node coverage of training as: $\frac{N_{L}^{k}}{N}$, where $N_{L}^{k}$ is the total number of nodes within $k$-hop/layer neighbourhood of all labeled training nodes.} Table \ref{tab:preli:nodecov} shows the statistics of typical message-passing GNNs (e.g., GCN and GAT).
-We can observe that fewer than $70\%$ of nodes participate in training, even if we stack a 3-layer GNN model with a $0.1\%$ label rate setting (which is equivalent to providing up to 5781 labeled nodes for training).
-Coverage drops significantly at lower annotation budgets.
+To quantify this, \textbf{we define the node coverage of training as: $\frac{N_{L}^{k}}{N}$, where $N_{L}^{k}$ is the number of nodes within $k$-hop/layer neighbourhood of all labeled training nodes.} Table \ref{tab:preli:nodecov} shows the statistics of typical message-passing GNNs (e.g., GCN and GAT).
+We can observe that less than $70\%$ of nodes participate in training, even if we stack a 3-layer GNN model with a $0.1\%$ label rate setting (which is equivalent to providing up to 5781 labeled nodes for training).
+Coverage drops significantly if given lower annotation budgets.
 In other words, many unlabeled nodes are essentially underexplored.
 However, there can be useful patterns that occur only within unlabeled nodes.
 The training data can hardly match the distribution of all data with such limited supervision, which may make it fail to generalize to the testing environment.
-Therefore, besides training GNNs on the labeled data, we should manage to make use of the abundant unlabeled data to learn more comprehensive node embeddings for better generalization ability.
+Therefore, besides training GNNs with the labeled data, we should manage to utilize the abundant unlabeled data to learn more comprehensive node embeddings for better generalization ability.